Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Summary :

-\item[(b)] For the alternative approach presented here we also determine the redshift parameter $z_f$ at flip time in eq.~\eqref{eq:40}, which gives $n < 1$ for real $z_f$, a condition that aligns with observational findings.
-To achieve acceleration at the present epoch, we require $z_f > 0$, which further imposes the constraint $4 > \frac{M(1+\alpha)}{2-dm} > 2(1+\alpha)$.
-In the 4-dimensional case (\textit{i.e.}, $d = 0$), equation \eqref{eq:40} simplifies to $\alpha < \frac{1}{3}$.
-For acceleration at the present epoch, we find that $\alpha < \frac{1}{3}$ (in our case, $\alpha = 0.0051$), a condition that is consistent with values obtained from observational data as well as our theoretical analysis. \end{itemize} \item \begin{itemize} \item[(a)] Eq. \eqref{eq:22} provides the effective EoS in the GCG model.
+\end{itemize} \item \begin{itemize} \item[(a)] Eq.~\eqref{eq:22} provides the effective EoS in the GCG model.
 Initially, $ w_{\text{eff}} = 0 $ indicates a dust-dominated universe.
 At present epoch, $ w_{\text{eff}} \approx -0.75 $ for a $4D$ case implies acceleration.
 In the later epoch, for $ d = 0 $, $w_{\text{eff}} = -1 $ denotes the $\Lambda$CDM model, while for $ d \neq 0 $, $ w_{\text{eff}} < -1 $ suggests a phantom-type universe, this appears due to the effect of extra dimensions.
 Our present universe with quintessence like Dark Energy(DE) transits to a universe with phantom type DE in future.
-In this respect our work recovers the effective equation of state (for large scale factor) for an article of Guo \textit{et al}~\cite{guo} where a very generalised Chaplygin type of gas is taken. \item[(b)] In the alternative approach, eq.~\eqref{eq:37} describes the effective EoS ($w_e $).
+In this respect our work recovers the effective equation of state (for large scale factor) for an article of Guo \textit{et al}~\cite{guo} where a very generalised Chaplygin type of gas is taken. \item[(b)] In the approximation method, Eq.~\eqref{eq:37} describes the effective EoS ($w_e $).
 This expression requires $ \alpha < 1 $ for positive $z$ in the dust-dominated phase.
 Interestingly, for $\alpha = 1$ we find $ z = 0$, which suggests that if we observe the universe from dust dominated time scale, it appears as if the universe was filled with Chaplygin gas.
 In the late universe, $ w_e < -1 $ for $ d \neq 0 $ suggests a phantom phase, while $ w_e = -1 $ for $d = 0 $ gives the $\Lambda$CDM model, as discussed in section 3.2.
 At the present epoch ($ z = 0 $), $ w_e = -\frac{M}{k}(1 - \alpha) $ implies acceleration and it is $-0.9949$ for $d =0$.
-For $\alpha = 1 $, $ w_e = 0 $, represents a dust-dominated universe. \end{itemize} \item A comparative study of the deceleration parameter and the effective equation of state in $4D $ for both approaches is presented below:
+For $\alpha = 1 $, $ w_e = 0 $, represents a dust-dominated universe. \end{itemize} \item A comparative analysis of the deceleration parameter $q$ and the effective equation of state in four-dimensional spacetime ($d=0$) obtained from both approaches is presented below.